The Kid Who Fell Out the Window and Paul's Final Goodbye — Modern Paraphrase | nocap.bible

 The Road Trip and the Plot Twist 🗺️

-Once the chaos in Ephesus died down, Paul gathered the , encouraged them one last time, said his goodbyes, and headed out to .
+Once the chaos in died down, gathered the , encouraged them one last time, said his goodbyes, and headed out to .
 He traveled through the region giving everyone that last bit of encouragement — the kind of talk you give people when you know you might not see them again.

 The Sermon That Almost Ended Someone 😴💀

 Here's where it gets wild.
-On Sunday — the first day of the week — the believers gathered to break bread together.
-Paul knew he was leaving the next day, so he started preaching.
+On Sunday — the first day of the week — the believers gathered to break bread together. knew he was leaving the next day, so he started preaching.
 And he kept going.
 And going.
 Until midnight.

 (Quick context: the upper room was packed and full of oil lamps, so it was hot, dim, and stuffy — basically the worst conditions for staying awake.)